Now that your milk kefir order has arrived Yeah, ENJOY!

 If you kefir does not taste quite right during the settling stage, this is normal and the taste and texture will improve and settle once the grains have fully settled.
 There is nothing wrong with the grains, this is normal.

 If you have any queries do get in touch, we are always happy to help, If you are having any problems at all with your grains contact us as we are always happy to help.
+It is easier to help if you can take a picture of the problem (its always better if we can see what you can see) and email it to us.

 If for whatever reason you are having problems DO NOT throw your grains away without contacting us first as once the grains are in the bin we cannot help you and we cannot replace/refund grains that have been thrown away before we have looked at them.